-HTTP error when uploading an image to WordPress is one of most frustrating error for non-tech WordPress users. especially, when all you was trying to do is to create content for your site and in return all you are getting is errors.
-I know it’s damn annoying right now.
+HTTP error when uploading an image to WordPress is one of the most frustrating error for non-tech WordPress users.

-The job of this PHP process is to generate some HTML to throw back at the visitor or what ever you ask to server, it delivers via PHP process – the PHP process provides a run time to a PHP script that should be doing that.
+The job of this PHP process is to generate some HTML to throw back at the visitor or whatever you command the server to do, it delivers via PHP process – the PHP process provides a run time to a PHP script that should be doing that.

 Why you getting HTTP error than?

-The memory limit is the maximum amount of memory this process can use.
-If you exceed it, the process fails and Apache reports an HTTP 500 error.
+If you exceed it, the process fails and Server reports an HTTP 500 error.